thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-DENY-ORACLE.md

 The selector for this error is `0x2767bda4`.

-When adding an oracle rule to a token, if there are already 10 oracle rules associated the handler will rever with the following error:
+When adding an oracle rule to a token, if there are already 10 oracle rules associated the handler will revert with the following error:

 ```
 error OracleRulesPerAssetLimitReached();